04/11/2024

 Experience of Mission in Lampedusa

 Lampedusa is an island that does not isolate you, with a strategic location from every point of view; its people are characterised by being welcoming, they are of frontier mind and heart.
 The parish is always close to the people and on the periphery of humanity, which for various reasons arrives on the island, no wonder that its patron saint is Our Lady of Porto Salvo.
-I can define the mission experience in Lampedusa as strong and saving.

 Community as mission